icure/icure-kotlin-sdk/docs/CodeApi.md

 <a name="findCodesByLabel"></a>
 # **findCodesByLabel**
-> PaginatedListCodeDto findCodesByLabel(region, types, language, label, startKey, startDocumentId, limit)
+> PaginatedListCodeDto findCodesByLabel(region, types, language, label, version, startKey, startDocumentId, limit)

 Finding codes by code, type and version with pagination.